COPYRIGHT WARNINGS AND NOTICES

-As a further reminder to The Master's University community of the need for copyright compliance here are some statements that may be used where needed:
+As a further reminder to The Master's University community of the need for copyright compliance here are some warnings that may be used where needed:

 “Notice: The copyright law of the United States (Titles 17 U.S. Code) governs the making of photocopies or other reproductions of copyrighted materials.
 The person using this equipment is liable for any infringement.”